B-Xi/TIP_2022_CMFSL/README.md

 --
 1) Please prepare the training and test data as operated in the paper.
 And the websites to access the datasets are also provided.
 The used OCBS band selection method is referred to [https://github.com/tanmlh] (https://github.com/tanmlh).
 2) Run "trainMetaDataProcess.py" to generate the meta-training data
 3) Run the 'CMFSL_UP_main.py' to reproduce the CMFSL results on [Pavia University](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Pavia_University_scene) data set.

 We have successfully test it on Ubuntu 16.04 with PyTorch 1.1.0.
+Below is the classification map with five shots training samples from each class.

 <div align=center><p float="center">
 <img src="/Image/false_color.jpg" height="300" width="200"/>